tnkumar/20260513-hackathon/README.md

-# FactoryFlow Copilot
+# RobotAbstraction

-FactoryFlow Copilot is a Webots-based robotic workcell demo that shows how a factory manager can operate industrial robots through intent instead of low-level robot commands.
+RobotAbstraction is a Webots-based robotic workcell demo that shows how a factory manager can operate industrial robots through intent instead of low-level robot commands.

 The project combines: